xy2119/xy2119/README.md

 💊 Most of my research is within Biomedicine and Healthcare, including Biomedical Image Segmentation, Biomedical Knowledge Graph Construction, and Sentimental Analysis on patients diaries.

-🦾 I worked with Machine Learning Engineers at Alipay to implement Graph Neural Networks for use in causal analysis of market schemes and the building of a recommendar system.
+🦾 I worked with Machine Learning Engineers at Alipay to implement Graph Neural Networks for uses in causal analysis of market schemes and the building of a recommendar system.
 We have submitted papers to top conferences and some of them are being reviewed.

-💬 Currently, I am working proactively on my master thesis about Geometric Deep Learning for Protein Design!!!
-Experiments about Equivariant Representation on ProteinMPNN can be found
+💬 Currently, I am working proactively on my master thesis about Geometric Deep Learning for Protein Design!
+Experiment updates about Equivariant Representation on ProteinMPNN can be found here.

 🌱 As an AI enthusiast and problem-solver, I head a team proposing AI-based solutions for the Sustainable Development Goals.
-The UNDP judges chosen our mental health care initiative as one of the top 10 finalists out of more than 200 teams.
+The UNDP judges panel chosen our mental healthcare initiative as one of the top 10 finalists out of 200+ teams.

 🧬 Also, I am hosting a weekly paper reading group, sharing Graph Transformers for biomolecules with researchers from fields of Computing, Medicine and Pharmaceutics.
-My GNN notebooks are here.
+My GNNs notebooks are here.